Our Rescue: ESD K-9

-Our Rescue’s ESD K9 Program funds dogs, trained by Jordan Detective, to detect electronic storage devices and donates them to police departments in several U.S. states and Thailand.
+Our Rescue trains dogs to detect electronic storage devices and donates them to police departments in several U.S. states and Thailand.
 Our Rescue assesses the needs of the area to select which agencies it will donate the dogs.

-The dogs are trained to detect electronic storage devices including cell phones, hard drives, and hidden cameras.
-ESD K9s are also trained to provide comfort to victims.
+These dogs are trained to smell SD cards in devices including cell phones, hard drives, and hidden cameras.
+Some are also trained to provide comfort to victims.

 Dogs donated by Our Rescue have been connected to the arrests of individuals for child pornography.

 Finances

 Our Rescue reported $6.9 million in revenues to the IRS in 2016, $22.3 million in 2019, and $50 million in revenue in 2023.
 According to Ministry Watch and ProPublica, the organization took in more than $45 million in 2020 and spent about $13.5 million on its work of allegedly rescuing sex trafficking victims – an unspent difference of $33.9 million; in 2021, it was $42 million, while spending $31 million; and in 2022, Our Rescue took in more than $27 million in donations, down from a peak of almost $46 million in 2020, and spent close to $32 million on program services.
 As of December 2022, Operation Underground Railroad had more than $60 million in assets.

 In 2021, CEO Tim Ballard was paid $355,000 in salary and compensation.
 In 2022, he was paid $546,548.

+In August 2026, Our Rescue received a no-bid federal contract worth $244,034,658 from the Office of Refugee Resettlement to provide legal representation for unaccompanied migrant children in ORR custody, awarded August 7, 2026, – about seven times the organization's reported 2025 assets of $36.9 million.
+Current CEO Derek Benner, who previously led U.S. Immigration and Customs Enforcement's Operation Paper Chase, was paid $413,387 in the same period.